 Ask each person on the team to do research beforehand and create a list of five to 10 people who would be a good fit for curation.
 With these lists, you can start the meeting with your publishers and spend time focusing on the curation strategy.

 Most content marketers would be lost without their editorial calendars.
 If you can identify with that statement, then maintaining a strong curation strategy is as simple as incorporating curation sections into your calendar.

 Start by adding a few slots per week for curation posts on social media sites.
 Look for content around major holidays and events where you know you can find information that fits your brand.
 If you’re feeling brave, add a few miscellaneous spaces where you find content that day to curate and share.

 The goal of curation is to build relationships with industry peers, so you want to find content that they created that they will care about.
 Look for what publishers have written about recently, not something they wrote five years ago.
 You should also look for major books or projects that they’re proud of, instead of a one-off blog post with little relevance.

 As you look for influencers, try to find industry peers who would be willing to engage with you.
 For example, a fashion website’s marketing team will have better luck reaching out to bloggers and curating their tutorials instead of chasing after Kim Kardashian.

 Curators can go wrong when they want to share and post content, but rarely want to listen.
 Set aside time to respond to comments, read the comments of other bloggers, and become better engaged in the community.
 No one wants to talk to people who never listen, and the same goes for online brands.

 We hope you enjoy our whitepaper How to Effectively Do Curation and look forward to seeing you learn and grow from this information.
 If you like what you read, keep coming back.
-Our CopyPress resource section is constantly growing with new tools for building your marketing arsenal.
+Better yet, sign up for the CopyPress newsletter to get updates on new tools and resources every week.